hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 ![Reference Diagram](/assets/images/k8s-consul-simple.png "Consul in Kubernetes Reference Diagram")

-The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter.
-Agents will communicate over LAN Gossip, servers will participate in the Raft consensus, and client requests will be forwarded to the servers via RPCs.
+The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter, such as Consul clusters deployed on bare metal servers or virtual machines.
+Agents will communicate over LAN gossip, servers will participate in the Raft consensus, and client requests will be forwarded to the servers via RPCs.